Juliet Nightingale: Being stalked and attacked by Timmy Simons

-Following the release of Hollyoaks' spring trailer, a scene depicted newly introduced character Fergus Collins (Robert Beck) spying on Juliet and Peri with a camera planted in their bedroom.
+Following the release of Hollyoaks' spring 2021 trailer, a scene depicted newly introduced character Fergus Collins (Robert Beck) spying on Juliet and Peri with a camera planted in their bedroom.
 Digital Spy confirmed that he is a villain and wrote that the couple may be in danger.
-Scenes later explore Fergus' side business, an operation he names Bluebird.
-The operation involves the installation of cameras disguised as alarms in women's bedrooms in order to film them for Fergus' live-streaming website.
-People pay to watch the women being filmed without their permission.
-He employs Timmy Simons (Sam Tutty) to help him with the technological aspect of the business.
+Scenes later explore Fergus' side business, an operation he names Bluebird, which involves the installation of cameras disguised as alarms in women's bedrooms in order to film them for Fergus' live-streaming website.
+People pay to watch the women being filmed without their permission and he employs Timmy Simons (Sam Tutty) to help him with the technological aspect of the business.
 Whilst working for Bluebird, Timmy forms an obsession with Peri and believes that Juliet is not worthy of being her girlfriend.
 He first comes in between the couple by sending an anonymous necklace to Peri, which irks Juliet and "causes a rift" between them.

-Peri later receives an expensive hamper from her anonymous stalker; when Juliet sees the hamper, she assumes the gift is for Marnie after she has tripped and been admitted to hospital.
+Peri later receives an expensive hamper from Timmy, her anonymous stalker.
+When Juliet sees the hamper, she assumes the gift is for Marnie after she has tripped and been admitted to hospital.
 Peri goes along with her assumption but Juliet learns the hamper is another gift and the pair argue.
-After Timmy watches the pair make up after their argument via the cameras, he clones Peri's phone to further manipulate the couple, who are unaware that their "every move is being watched by Timmy".
+After Timmy watches the pair make up after their argument via the cameras, he clones Peri's phone to further manipulate the couple, who are unaware that their "every move is being watched".
 After Juliet realises that Timmy may be stalking Peri, she confronts him and he reacts by pushing her down a flight of steps, with Juliet "left to die".
 After her recovery, Juliet finds Peri being held hostage by Timmy and saves her.
-The couple struggle to process that they have been watched and manipulated, but are later left "destroyed" when they learn that their lives were streamed online for people to watch.
+The couple struggle to process that they have been watched and manipulated by Timmy, but are later left "destroyed" when they learn that their lives were also streamed online for people to watch.
 Blackshaw was pleased that Hollyoaks had addressed the issues of toxic masculinity and the discomfort of women with the storyline.
-She explained that although Timmy was an extreme example of the issue, it was still highlighting "the pressure or being coerced of doing something or being in a situation you aren’t comfortable with".
+She explained that although Timmy was an extreme example of the issue, it was still highlighting "the pressure or being coerced of doing something or being in a situation you aren't comfortable with".